qiskit-community/qiskit-js/packages/qiskit-qe/README.md

 ### `token`

-The long term access token being used, ie: to avoid the re-connection (login) in a worker.
+To force the long term access token, ie: to avoid the re-connection (login) in a worker.

 - `token` (string) - Token.